-11. What if I disagree with some of the information and conclusions made on
+11. What if I disagree with some of the information and/or conclusions made on

 Without a doubt some people viewing this website will disagree with some of the information presented and/or the conclusions drawn.
-Although hundreds of references have been consulted to determine and/or support the information and conclusions made on this site, there is much in the historic bottle world that has never been documented.
-A lot of points made on this site, particularly in the world of bottle dating, are at least partially based on observations made over time by the author and by other people that have been consulted for this effort.
+Although hundreds of references have been consulted to determine and support the information/conclusions made on this site, there is much in the historic bottle world that has never been documented.
+A lot of points made on this site, particularly in the world of bottle dating, are at least partially based on observations made by the author and many other people who have been consulted for this effort.
 For that matter, much of the information found in the references utilized - from the professional as well as avocational worlds - is laced with informed speculation and supposition.
 That is the nature of much historical information and research.
 However, the majority of the information found here is a synthesis of a myriad of published references and sources both from the professional and collector worlds.

 proposed additions, editing notes, and any ideas you have to make the site more

 functional or of higher utility.
-What we ask however, is that your
+What I ask however, is that your

 critiques and/or corrections be friendly and objective with the reasons why a